LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 Due to the limitations of context mapping, some other changes were needed, with the most important one relating to the specific versions of the bundle.
-This can be seen by calling <https://linkedsoftwaredependencies.org/bundles/npm/n3> with the `"Accept: application/ld+json"` header..
+This can be seen by calling <https://linkedsoftwaredependencies.org/bundles/npm/n3> with the `"Accept: application/ld+json"` header.
 There the bundle now contains links to its corresponding modules, providing semantic links between them.
 Additionally, some tags were added to provide identifiers and link to the original repository.